Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ## 1. Basics
+### Introduction
 Everything in python is an Object.
 A object has its own attributes and properties.

+### Some Terminology
 * Literals: Are raw data given to variable, litrals are constant fix values eg integer 4, there is no other value replacement for int 4, so its a integer literal.
 * Operands/Variable: Are objects that hold values, it has its unique user-defined name, say eg. my_int, some_var, my_string12, my_list.
+* Operators: Are used to perform operations on operands. say eg. +,-,/,\*,is,in,=,!,<,>,not,and,or.
 * Keywords: Are reserved words which are defined inside python, so they can't be used as operands, say eg. if,else,for,while,is,as,or,not,and.
-* Operators: Are used to perform operations on operands. say eg. +,-,/,\*,is,in,=,!,<,>,not,and,or.
+* Expression:
+* Statements:

+## 2. Data Types
-* Data Types: Are used to define the type of data a variable holds.
+Are used to define the type of data a variable holds.
 Below are Data types in python.

-## 2. Data Types
+Python has built-in 4 data types.
 ### Numeric
 * Three Numeric Types:
 1. int(interger): Numbers that do not have decimal values.